NextFloat/curtains_dev/README.md

 # How to run / install
-Either user downloaded the portable executable here or download the repository into a virtual environment and follow the instructions below.
+Either user downloaded the portable executable here or download the repository, unpack it into a virtual environment and follow the instructions below.

 ### install requirements